liyang619/COLE-Platform/README.md

-# README
+# COLE: Cooperative Open-ended Learning Framework for Zero-shot Human-AI Coordination

-Welcome to the official GitHub repository for the research paper "Tackling Cooperative Incompatibility for Zero-Shot Human-AI Coordination".
-This paper, submitted to the Special Track on Hybrid Human-Artificial Intelligence in the Journal of Artificial Intelligence Research (JAIR), is an extension of the paper [Cooperative Open-ended Learning Framework for Zero-shot Coordination](https://arxiv.org/abs/2302.04831), which was accepted by ICML 2023.
+Welcome to the COLE repository!
+The official GitHub repository is for our series work "Cooperative Open-ended Learning Framework for Zero-shot Coordination" (accepted by ICML2023) and "Tackling Cooperative Incompatibility for Zero-Shot Human-AI Coordination".
 You can access our hands-on [demo page](https://sites.google.com/view/cole-jair).
+Below, you'll find a list of distinct features that our repository offers.

+<span style="color:red;">Update: New Features are Available:</span>
+- 1. Support Human-Human Experiments
+- 2. Play with LLM Agent like GPT-4 (main branch)
+- 3. Training your own COLE_SV agent (cole_training branch)
+- 4. ZSC baseline agents including SP, FCP, PBT, MEP (baseline_training branch).

+## Features

+This repository presents a human-AI evaluation platform centered on the popular game Overcooked 2, created specifically to facilitate experiments involving human-AI interaction.
+Overcooked is an engaging, fully cooperative game that requires two players to work in concert.
+The architecture of the system is outlined below.

+Here, you're granted the ability to:
+- Upload your weights (main branch)
+- Customize the human questionnaire (main branch)
+- Configure game settings (main branch)
+- Human-Human Play (human branch)
+- Play with LLM agent like gpt-4 (main branch)
+- Training your own COLE_SV agent (cole_training branch) and ZSC baseline agents including SP, FCP, PBT, MEP (baseline_training branch)
+- And many more!

 This repository introduces a human-AI evaluation platform built around the Overcooked game, designed to support Human-AI experiments.
 Overcooked, a two-player fully cooperative game.
 The system is shown as follows.